 Examples: Most vegetables

 Fibrous complex carbohydrates are the most forgotten form of carbohydrate and include most forms of vegetables, and as the name implies, are rich sources of fibre.
-Fiber is the indigestible carbohydrate and is the structural material in the leaves, stems and roots of plants, so it is found mostly in vegetables.
+Fibre is the indigestible carbohydrate and is the structural material in the leaves, stems and roots of plants, so it is found mostly in vegetables.
 Some starchy carbohydrate, such as potatoes and squashes, contain fibre as well, but are not predominantly made up of fibre and therefore don’t fall into this category.
-Unlike starch, fibre has little effect on blood sugar, so fibrous carbohydrates can actually help to slow the absorption of starch to the bloodstream, keeping you fuller longer and also help to support healthy digestion.
-Examples of fibrous complex carbohydrates include; broccoli, brussel sprouts, cabbage, carrots, cauliflower, celery, cucumber, lettuce, mushrooms, etc…
+Unlike starch, fibre has little effect on blood sugar, so fibrous carbohydrates can actually help to slow the absorption of starch to the bloodstream, helping you fell full and also help to support healthy digestion.
+Examples of fibrous complex carbohydrates include; broccoli, Brussel sprouts, cabbage, carrots, cauliflower, celery, cucumber, lettuce, mushrooms, etc…

 So, when it comes to carbohydrates, the simple rule of thumb is that the more processed or refined a carbohydrate is the worse it is for you.
 Not all simple carbs are “bad”, and starchy carbs are “good”.
 Rather, it is the format, type and quantity in which we consume them that makes them an ideal choice or not.